top of page

 More often, it's the bad policies or poor implementation of the companies who buy chatbot tech, hoping to save money on live customer service.
 The WSJ article listed several chatbot weaknesses, which I counter below.

-#1: Chatbots Just Send Me to Pages of Dense/Unreadable Content
+#1: Chatbots Send Me to Pages of Dense/Unreadable Content

 #2: Chatbots Take Too Long to Connect Me with a Human

 Not the bot.
 From a customer perspective, it seems that the bot is asking endless questions without offering any help.
 But bots are only as good as the policy that drives them.
 Example: refund requests.
 Too often, corporate policies dictate that every refund, discount or replacement request must escalate to a human.
 But because the same company is trying to save money by using a chatbot, they try to weed out every possible reason why the customer shouldn't speak to a human, via the chatbot.
-My advice to companies threading this particular need?
+My advice to companies threading this particular needle?
 Experiment with simple, standard refund policies the chatbot could handle.
 Check cost versus customer satisfaction metrics to see if it worked.

 #3: Chatbots Ask for Too Much Personal Information